 For Primary Tillage/ plowing, disc plows/ mold board plows are no longer suitable to soil condition.
 Plow clods must not be inverted.
 Chiseling the soil (criss-cross) to avoid losing soil moisture, disruption of organic matter, soil carbon on the root zone is now the adapted primary tillage technique.
-Developing hard pan must be broken with extended ratoon to improve water infiltration, aeration.
+Developing hard pan must be broken with extended ratoon to improve water infiltration, make the soi porous to improve aeration.
+Chisel plowing accomplishes the stated outcomes.